annevk/orb/README.md

 1. If _mimeType_ is not failure, then:
    1. If _mimeType_ is an opaque-safelisted MIME type, then return true.
    1. If _mimeType_ is an opaque-blocklisted-never-sniffed MIME type, then return false.
-   1. If _response_'s status is `206` and _mimeType_ is an opaque-blocklisted MIME type, then return false.
-TODO: is this needed with the requesters set?
+   1. If _response_'s status is 206 and _mimeType_ is an opaque-blocklisted MIME type, then return false.
    1. If _nosniff_ is true and _mimeType_ is an opaque-blocklisted MIME type or its essence is "`text/plain`", then return false.
-1. If the user agent's opaque-safelisted requesters set contains (_request_'s opaque media identifier, _request_'s current URL), then return true.
+1. If _request_'s no-cors media request state is "subsequent", then return true.
+1. If _response_'s status is 206 and [validate a partial response](https://wicg.github.io/background-fetch/#validate-a-partial-response) given 0 and _response_ returns invalid, then return false.
 1. Wait for 1024 bytes of _response_ or end-of-file, whichever comes first and let _bytes_ be those bytes.
-1. If the [image type pattern matching algorithm](https://mimesniff.spec.whatwg.org/#image-type-pattern-matching-algorithm) given _bytes_ does not return undefined, then return true.
 1. If the [audio or video type pattern matching algorithm](https://mimesniff.spec.whatwg.org/#audio-or-video-type-pattern-matching-algorithm) given _bytes_ does not return undefined, then:
-   1. Append (_request_'s opaque media identifier, _request_'s current URL) to the user agent's opaque-safelisted requesters set.
+   1. If _requests_'s no-cors media request state is not "initial", then return false.
+   1. If _response_'s status is not 200 or 206, then return false.
    1. Return true.
+1. If _requests_'s no-cors media request state is not "N/A", then return false.
+1. If the [image type pattern matching algorithm](https://mimesniff.spec.whatwg.org/#image-type-pattern-matching-algorithm) given _bytes_ does not return undefined, then return true.
 1. If _nosniff_ is true, then return false.
 1. If _response_'s status is not an [ok status](https://fetch.spec.whatwg.org/#ok-status), then return false.
 1. If _mimeType_ is failure, then return true.